Registered Charity No: 1102358 Ofsted Registration No: EY272315

 Be an advocate for healthier children.
 Insist on ‘good food’ options and an emphasis on outdoor physical activities at care settings, pre-school and then school.
 Make your voice heard!

-You can find out more about healthy habits, happy kids by visiting the Hertfordshire Family Service Centre or Health for Under 5's.
+You can find out more about healthy habits, happy families by visiting:

 Please let the Pre-school team know if you need any further support.